odow/SDDP.jl/docs/src/tutorial/05_plotting.md

 Plots.savefig("my_picture.pdf")
 ```

-This concludes our fifth tutorial for `Kokako.jl`.
+This concludes our fifth tutorial for `SDDP.jl`.
 In our next tutorial,
 [Basic VI: words of warning](@ref) we discuss some of the issues that you should
 be aware of when creating your own models.